 This risk profile has been determined for K-12 public schools in DSM.
 The profile shows frequency, or how many people in a day; duration, or length of typical interaction; and variety, or the number of different people.*

 Schools have had to rapidly adapt to a new learning environment over the summer, rolling out plans for in-person, hybrid and all online school environments.
 Most Iowa universities plan to offer a combination of in-person and online classes, with in-person classes focused on technical and lab courses that cannot be completed remotely.
-According to the Governor's Proclamation of Emergency signed 7/17/20 and guidance from the Iowa Department of Education.
+According to the Governor's Proclamation of Emergency signed July 17, 2020 and guidance from the Iowa Department of Education.
 K-12 schools are required to provide 50% of instruction for core classes in-preson, otherwise they will need to make up the time in the future for students to receive credit.
-Additional guidance from the Iowa Department of Health and Iowa Department of Education issued 7/30/20 specify that school districts may request permission to hold more than half of their classes online if the district is in a county where 15% of people tested for the coronavirus are positive and if the schools have absenteeism rates above 10%.
+Additional guidance from the Iowa Department of Health and Iowa Department of Education issued July 30, 2020 specify that school districts may request permission to hold more than half of their classes online if the district is in a county where 15% of people tested for the coronavirus are positive and if the schools have absenteeism rates above 10%.
+On January 29, 2021, Governor Reynolds signed a bill requiring schools offer an in-person learning option through Wednesday, June 30.

 Lack of High-Speed